constancehermit/MindGarden/content/privacy/policy.md

 ---
 # Changes to this Privacy Policy
 We may update Our Privacy Policy from time to time.
 We will notify You of any changes by posting the new Privacy Policy on this page.
-We will update the &quot;Last updated&quot; date at the top of this Privacy Policy.
+We will update the "Last updated" date at the top of this Privacy Policy.

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.